piecioshka/more.js/README.md

 # more.js

-If you have a table with long content in cells.
-Attach this lib, and view table with nice look.
+If you have a table with long text in cells, attach this lib, and enjoy a better appearance.

 ## Example: